Lazy Luddite Log

 Three Phase Power

 For over a decade I have avidly followed the Marvel Cinematic Universe (MCU).
 This sequence of movies has been lauded as innovative for presenting a huge and coherent set of interconnected tales.
 I suspect it can be compared to the much older movie serials of the black-and-white era.
 But those movies were shorts connected by a linear plot.
-The MCU involves long movies (some so long that I wish they had intermissions) and the entwining of several parallel plots.
+The MCU involves long movies (some so long I wish they had intermissions) and the entwining of several parallel plots.

 Of course I might only be saying this because these are effects-laden action flicks I'm partial to.
 Such stuff tends to be looked on as shallow pulp but the MCU has escaped this with its focus on character development and relationships.
-By the time the overarching story became dire, viewers felt invested in characters at risk, and it had a lot of impact.
+By the time the overarching story became dire, viewers felt invested in characters at risk, and it had plenty of impact.

 Phase One

 Iron Man: The first is still one of my favourite MCU movies.
-More than any other it demonstrates the ability of the film-maker to slowly draw the audience from a realistic basis into accepting some pretty outlandish stuff.
+More than any other it demonstrates the ability of the film-maker to slowly draw the audience from a realistic basis into accepting some outlandish stuff.
 Each of the three powered armours is better than the last and by the end we believe that Tony Stark (wonderfully depicted by Robert Downy Junior) can function as human, jet fighter and tank rolled into one.
 The only thing I would change is that only one actor play James Rhodes from the outset.

 An Agents Of Shield Movie: I feel it makes sense for characters that become core Avengers to have an adventure of their own.
 Such a spy flick would have starred Scarlett Johansson as Natasha Romanoff, co-starred Jeremy Renner as Clint Barton and guest starred Samuel L Jackson as Nick Fury.
 Other characters like agents Coulson and Hill could also have appeared.
 The vibe would have combined the fun of xXx with the cool of Atomic Blonde but lacked the harshness of Red Sparrow (for now the closest thing I imagine we have to a Nat and Clint movie).
 By the end an array of criminal organizations would be shown to have links with Hydra.
 An epilogue would give the agents a history lesson on the World War II origins of that secret society.

 Captain America - The First Avenger: Chris Evans is well-cast as the virtuous Steve Rogers and I enjoyed this historically-set comic book movie.
-However it always seemed to lack something for me but since I cannot define that thing I cannot suggest improvement.
+However it always seemed to lack something but since I cannot define that thing I cannot suggest improvement.
 However the epilogue set in the present would involve Tony Stark rather than Nick Fury.
 Tony would use his surname to get some kind of recognition from Steve.
 And yet he cannot resist acting the showman and would utter the knowingly corny line 'welcome to the future Captain America'.
-Maria Hill could be standing in the background and receive a call from Phil Coulson saying he has discovered something odd in Wyoming.
+Maria Hill could be standing in the background and receive a call from Phil Coulson saying he has discovered something odd out west.

 Thor: Chris Hemsworth is perfect as the bold and rash Asgardian.
 I enjoy this movie but find the contrast between Asgard and the desert of the south-west US jarring.
-Rushing from a fantastic 'realm' (yet to be characterized as just another planet) of immortal aliens to dusty New Mexico gives me culture shock.
-Shifting the setting of the hammer-fall to something a bit more temperate and verdant would address that.
+Rushing from a fantastic realm (yet to be characterized as just another planet) of immortal aliens to dusty New Mexico gives me culture shock.
+Shifting the setting of the hammer-fall to something a bit more temperate like Wyoming would address that.
 Also Hawkeye seems superfluous here.
 Otherwise this Kenneth Branagh directed movie feels like Shakespeare in space and works surprisingly well.
 Its epilogue could show that Loki is still alive and now working with other sinister powers intent on finding primordial artifacts.

 The Avengers: The first super-powered ensemble movie of the MCU is one of my favourites.
 Its writer portrays champions that are never entirely paragons-of-virtue.
 Rather they are flawed humans who make mistakes and make amends while also standing for something bigger than themselves.
-I'm tempted to say this movie be left as is but there is something that bugs me with it - a whole gang of heroes face just one villain (and a villain who ends his story-line much later as a hero).
+I'm tempted to say this movie be left as is but there is something that bugs me with it - a whole gang of heroes face just one villain (and a villain who ends his storyline much later as a hero).
 I wonder how this would have worked as a movie in which villains collaborate (beyond anonymous minions and a behind-the-scenes puppet-master).
 What if a Hydra cell were involved?
 What if Red Skull also returned from seeming-death in the cosmic vastness?
 How would these villains interact?
 I imagine an ex-fascist who had abandoned cruder prejudices for a kind of perverse meritocracy (surely the doctrine of Hydra) would initially admire Loki but eventually see his shortcomings and turn on him.
 As for Thanos working in the background - I wonder at the wisdom of risking one infinity stone in order to collect another one.
 That gem could always be part of another story.

 Phase Two